SwagatoMondal/MiniclipOrderedBinaryTrees/BSTreeApp/README.md

 As soon as the app launches, the buttons will appear at the bottom of the screen and the user can perform the actions by pressing the required button.

+You can also view the rendered tree in 2 ways :
+1. Inorder (Click on any node to see it and it's child nodes)
+2. Tree View (Typical tree view)
+This can be achieved by using the menu.

 ### Create and Add
 The create and add options allows you to choose from 5 raw files already available in the app.
 Please choose a file in order to complete the operation.
 Note the files are already pre-loaded with some values, please change or update